Old-Daoist/Old-Daoist/README.md

 > *“Cultivation of code is a quiet path — improvement comes one commit at a time.”*

-Developer • Explorer • Builder of calm and unique systems Learning deliberately, building thoughtfully.
+Developer • Explorer • Builder of calm and unique system Learning deliberately, building thoughtfully.

 ---